 A goal of the BEI Committee is to foster educational and outreach activities.
-This includes reviewing and developing ideas and plans for future symposia (scientific presentations) and workshops (educational forums).
+This includes reviewing and developing ideas and plans for future symposia (scientific presentations) and workshops (educational forums), and Webinars.
 For internal educational purposes and activities, the Committee will seek input from all BEI Committee members and the staff liaison when deciding topics.
 For external educational and outreach activities, the BEI Committee will work closely with the ACGIH staff when formulating its ideas.
-The ACGIH Education Event Planning Worksheet found in Appendix H should be completed in conjunction with staff for use in developing any external education event.
 External activities require review and approval from the Committee prior to their implementation.